-AIN is guided by our local politicians' values of fairness, inclusion and social justice and contributes to Newcastle City Council's priorities of employment, education and skills, and housing.
+The Active Inclusion Newcastle partnership approach is guided by our local politicians' values of fairness, inclusion and social justice and contributes to Newcastle City Council's priorities of employment, education and skills, and housing.
 We do this by providing a framework to improve the coordination and consistency of information, advice and support, helping partners to increase residents' financial inclusion and to prevent homelessness.
-This is in the context of the government's welfare reforms, which will affect over 40,000 Newcastle residents and will reduce income arising from working age benefits in Newcastle by an estimated £122 million annually by 2022-23.
-This is at the same time as the council faces around £327million of cuts to its budget by 2022.
+This is in the context of the government's welfare reforms, which will affect over 40,000 Newcastle residents and will reduce income arising from working age benefits in Newcastle by an estimated £120 million annually by 2024-25.
+This is at the same time as the council will have had to save £327 million due to government cuts and increasing cost pressures by 2022.

-AIN's partnership approach is supported by Newcastle City Council's Active Inclusion Service which provides governance arrangements, policy and sector leadership to build trust, encourage collaborative working and support compromise.
+The Active Inclusion Newcastle partnership approach is supported by Newcastle City Council's Active Inclusion Service which provides governance arrangements, policy support and sector leadership to build trust, encourage collaborative working and support compromise.
 This infrastructure helps to maximise our resources to support residents to maintain the foundations for a stable life: